isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-02-19-post-Singapore Sports Council And Nestle Milo Ink Partnership To Champion Youth Sports Development.md

 This MOU is the result of a long standing partnership between both organisations with MILO as a longtime champion of youth sports in Singapore for the last 60 years.
 Many football enthusiasts will remember being part of the MILO FAS Soccer school.
 Singapore's favourite football sons, where Fandi Ahmad, David Lee, Malek Awab and were graduates and they are a fine example of how their participation in sports is an integral part of their lives.
 These men do not just excel on the football field, but are equally successful in their personal lives.

 Closer to home, many of the students present may also remember cheering on their school mates at inter-school sports competitions while enjoying cups of ice-cold MILO, and continue to enjoy this support from MILO as they progress on to secondary school and even junior college.
-We have been an active supporter of the Ministry of Education School Sports Council programmes for more than 50 years, including MILO?s longstanding sponsorship support of the South-east Asian Games since the inauguration.
+We have been an active supporter of the Ministry of Education School Sports Council programmes for more than 50 years, including MILO's longstanding sponsorship support of the South-east Asian Games since the inauguration.

 With the MILO and SSC's partnership, both organisations will be rolling out activities under three phases in 2010 - Inspiring Singapore, Cheering Singapore and Legacy Singapore.